SnapTrash/SnapTrash-docs/docs/DatabaseSchema.md

 - municipality : string
 - snaps
   - coordinates : geopoint (latitude and longitude as number)
-  - country : string (has to be the same of the locationArea)
-  - region : string (has to be the same of the locationArea)
-  - municipality : string (has to be the same of the locationArea)
   - user : string ( idReference to users)
   - date : timestamp
   - id_snap_image : string (idReference in snapImages in Storage)